Welcome to wdbydana.com the website of Dana and Cindy Bratton, former missionaries

 Bible study on Wednesday

-Very few people in our village speak any
+Very few people in our village spoke any

 English at all.
-Cindy teaches English at two schools in Thai Muang in
+Cindy taught English at two schools in Thai Muang in

 Phang Nga province, four days a week.
 Thachatchai is very poor many are